MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 proxy or an affiliated resolver), the client SHOULD follow the standard SVCB resolution process, selecting the highest priority option that is compatible with the client and the proxy.
-The client SHOULD provide the final SvcDomainName and port (if present) to the proxy as the destination host and port.
+The client SHOULD provide the final SvcDomainName and port to the proxy, which will perform any required A and AAAA lookups.

 Providing the proxy with the final SvcDomainName has several benefits: